-Acquiring an investment property continues to be a profitable method of investment in order to to increase your wealth and secure your financial future.
-Purchasing an investment property takes years of savings to build up the required capital to secure a loan for the investment, This also includes the sacrifice of a significant portion of income to repay the principle and interest components of the loan.
-To assist investors, the government provides certain tax incentives in order to promote property as a feasible asset to be incorporated within any portfolio.
-However, it needs to be noted that there are rules governing such tax incentives that needs to be applied, used and claimed in accordance with the applicable taxation laws.
+Acquiring an investment property continues to be a profitable method of investment to increase your wealth and secure your financial future.
+Purchasing an investment property takes years of savings to build up the required amount to secure a loan for the investment.
+This also includes the sacrifice of a significant portion of income to repay the loan as well as the interest on the loan.
+In order to assist investors, the government provides certain tax incentives in order to promote properties as an achievable asset to be incorporated within any portfolio.
+However, it needs to be noted that there are rules governing such tax incentives that need to be applied, used and claimed in accordance with the applicable taxation laws.
 It is advisable to hire the services of a tax accountant to assist you with your tax return to maximise the deductions you are eligible to claim.

 Property investors can tap into some useful tax benefits, including the ability to claim a tax deduction for many of the costs of owning a rental property, the tax shield produced by the strategy of negative gearing and the availability of capital gains tax discounts if the investment is held for over 12 months.